Skip to main content

 💰 For the Economy:

-• Growing rural income for farmers, gaushalas, and composting units
+• Increased rural income: Farmers, gaushalas, and composting units benefit from the growing demand.

-• New employment in rural packaging, logistics, and testing labs
+• New employment opportunities: Job creation in packaging, logistics, and testing labs.

 🌍 For the Planet:

-• Less chemical usage = healthier soil & water
+• Less chemical usage = healthier soil and water.

 ⚖️ Challenges & Future Opportunities